AdamLotfalla/Notelet/README.md

 - A brush takes the Foreground color from the side panel
 - Shortcuts of brush and eraser will work only when the text box is not activated
 - strokes will not overlay other components like notes and to-do lists (a limitation of wxwidgets)
+- Custom cursors are addded for both tools
 ### Old features are still here
 - You can select either a note or a to-do list and do the following:
   - **Delete** to delete